Joseph Rochefort: After WWII

 Rochefort headed the Pacific Strategic Intelligence Group in Washington after the war.
 He died in 1976 in Torrance, California, aged 76.

 Awards

 In addition to earning the U.S. Legion of Merit at the end of World War II, Rochefort was posthumously awarded the Navy Distinguished Service Medal in 1986.
-In 2000, he was inducted into the National Security Agency, Central Security Service Hall of Fame.
+In 2000, he was inducted into the National Security Agency's Hall of Honor.